 Taking the books of Joshua, Samuel, and Kings as a backdrop to our study, we will see God’s self-revelation unfold in these familiar stories.
 While historical in content, these books are more than just history, they are prophetic.
 They interpret the covenant that God made with Abraham for bringing His divine plan of redemption to mankind, they illustrate many aspects of the Christian sanctification process and guide us in facing difficult decisions in our time, they remind us of what happens when we rely on ourselves rather than on God, they assure us that God will victoriously rally around those who are devoted to Him, and they foreshadow God’s promised inheritance to his people of an eternal kingdom ruled by a perfect King.
 Come and see how understanding HIStory can transform our lives today.

-The Language of Love and Respect (Marriage class) – Pastor Chris & Becky, Rm 202-203
+God, Me, and my Marriage (Marriage class) – Pastor Chris & Becky, Pastor Ken and Pat Yee, Rm 202-203

 The Book of Ecclesiastes – Glen Quon, Rm 204